Teen Alcohol Rehab

-Teenagers are more susceptible to alcohol and drug addiction than adults.
+Teenagers are more susceptible to drug and alcohol abuse than adults.
 They can experience real and substantial consequences because of addiction.

 Not all teens who abuse alcohol will need to go to rehab.
 Alcohol treatment is most useful for adolescents who have an alcohol use disorder.